Stephan Palla

 Stephan Maceda Palla (born 15 May 1989) is a professional footballer who plays as a defender for Austrian Regionalliga Central club ASK Voitsberg.

 Born in Austria, Palla spent his youth and early career with Rapid Wien before joining Wolfsberg.
 He then spent a season in Thailand with Buriram United before returning to Austria.

 At international level, he represented the youth teams of his birth country before switching to the Philippines, for whom he is eligible through his mother.
 He made his senior international debut in 2015.

 Club career

 Rapid Vienna

-Palla began his career with SC Mauerbach and joined in the year 1998 to the Academy from SK Rapid Wien.
+Palla began his career with SC Mauerbach and joined in the year 1998 to the academy from SK Rapid Wien.
 In the season 2007/2008 trained with the first team from Rapid Vienna and gave his debut on 29 March 2008 against Wacker Innsbruck.
 In summer 2008 was announced he will play on loan by FC Lustenau, he was not contract with the cooperations club and joined to the reserve team from Rapid Wien in January 2009.
-On 15 January 2010 left SK Rapid Wien and signed for Slovakian club DAC Dunajská Streda.
+On 15 January 2010 left SK Rapid Wien and signed for Slovak club DAC Dunajská Streda.